koh-sh/codebuild-multirunner/README.md

-  completion  Generate the autocompletion script for the specified shell dump        dump config for running CodeBuild projects help        Help about any command run         run CodeBuild projects based on YAML
+  completion  Generate the autocompletion script for the specified shell dump        dump config for running CodeBuild projects help        Help about any command log         Print CodeBuild log for a single build with a provided id. retry       retry CodeBuild build with a provided id run         run CodeBuild projects based on YAML

 Flags: